home-assistant/home-assistant.io/source/_components/input_datetime.markdown

 ### {% linkable_title Restore State %}

-This component will automatically restore the state it had prior to Home Assistant stopping as long as your entity does **not** have a set value for `initial`.
+This integration will automatically restore the state it had prior to Home Assistant stopping as long as your entity does **not** have a set value for `initial`.
 To disable this feature, set a valid value for `initial`.

 ### {% linkable_title Services %}

-This component provides a service to modify the state of the `input_datetime`.
+This integration provides a service to modify the state of the `input_datetime`.

 | Service | Data | Description |
 | ----- | ----- | ----- |